 Also the Autumn Lakes Gazette is published bi-monthly to report on the Association meeting.
 The gazette can be emailed or a paper copy will be sent to each home.
 The gazette is also available on this website.

 There may be special mailings from the trustees or the management company on specific topics.
 Sometimes the Social Committee sends out mailings about an upcoming event.

 Autumn Lakes has three standing committees on which residents can participate.
 As needed, temporary committees may be established for a specific purpose.

-The Architecture committee reviews resident requests to change or replace windows, decks, patios, garage doors, front or storm doors, lights, or other changes outside their condominium.
-These type of changes need to be approved by the committee to ensure the on-going high standards for Autumn Lakes.
+The Architecture committee reviews resident requests to change or replace windows, decks, patios, garage doors, front or storm doors, lights, awnings or other changes outside their condominium.
+These types of changes need to be approved by the committee to ensure the on-going high standards for Autumn Lakes.
 One of the trustees will lead the committee and explain the rules involved in these types of changes.
 Interested residents can contact a trustee or the management company to be included on the committee.

 The Landscape committee reviews resident requests to change the landscaping around their condominiums.
 Approval is required if residents want to plant bushes or trees.
 Residents need to understand that they will be responsible for what they plant as will the future owners of their condominium.
 There are also concerns about the types and location of plantings to ensure they will not cause future problems, such as planting a tree too close to a building.
 One of the trustees will lead the committee and explain the rules involved in these types of requests.
 Interested residents can contact a trustee or the management company to be included on the committee.
 The Landscape committee is also actively working to manage the designation and treatment of the ash trees in Autumn Lakes for emerald ash borer infestation.